fioprotocol/fio-devhub/_docs/chain/bounty-scope.md

 Depending on their impact, some of the reported issues may not qualify.
 Although we review them on a case-by-case basis, here are some of the common low-risk issues that typically do not earn a reward:

+* Vulnerabilities already identified iternally or in external third-party audits.
 * URL redirection.
 We recognize that the address bar is the only reliable security indicator in modern browsers; consequently, we hold that the usability and security benefits of a small number of well-designed and closely monitored redirectors outweigh their true risks.
-* Bugs requiring exceedingly unlikely user interaction.
+* Vulnerabilities requiring exceedingly unlikely user interaction.
 For example, a cross-site scripting flaw that requires the victim to manually type in an XSS payload into Google Maps and then double-click an error message may realistically not meet the bar.
 * Flaws affecting the users of wallets that have integrated the FIO Protocol.

+Additionally, all of the following vulnerabilities and bug report types are not considered as in-scope in this bounty program:

+* Attacks that the reporter has already exploited themselves, leading to damage.
+* Attacks requiring access to leaked keys/credentials.
+* Incorrect data supplied by third party oracles.
+* Basic economic governance attacks (e.g. 2/3 + 1 attack)
+* Best practice critiques
+* Sybil attacks